PhilipDaniels/gpx_simplifier/README.md

 * Removes irrelevant nodes such as temperature, elevation and heart rate
-* Writes only the first 6 decimal places of accuracy in the "lat" and "lon" attributes of the "<trkpt>" node.
+* Writes only the first 6 decimal places of accuracy in the "lat" and "lon" attributes of the "&lt;trkpt&gt;" node.
   6 d.p. are sufficient to locate a point to within 11cm of accuracy: see https://en.wikipedia.org/wiki/Decimal_degrees